COVID-19 Global Gender Response Tracker

 The Research Team

-The Tracker is coordinated by UNDP with substantive leadership and technical contributions from UN Women.
+The tracker is coordinated by UNDP with substantive leadership and technical contributions from UN Women.
 It is co-created by both entities and based on publicly available information, including media coverage, official documents, and other COVID-19 policy trackers.
 In some cases, information on measures was provided by UNDP and UN Women country offices.
+The Green Lens of the tracker is supported through collaboration with OECD.
 Additional research is conducted by our valuable team of UN Online Volunteers.
 The methodological guidelines for data collection on COVID-19 Task Forces were established by Gender Inequality Research Lab (GIRL) at the University of Pittsburgh, through their ongoing partnership with UNDP on Gender Equality in Public Administration.
 The task force data were compiled by GIRL and UN Online Volunteers, with coordination by the Tracker team, and validated by UNDP/UN Women with the support of country offices.

 Questions and Answers

 For the purpose of the tracker, gender-sensitive measures are defined as those that seek to directly address gendered risks and challenges caused by the COVID-19 crisis.
-In the current version of the tracker, these risks include: (i) violence against women and girls, (ii) women’s economic security, and (iii) unpaid care work.
+These risks include: (i) violence against women and girls, (ii) women’s economic security, and (iii) unpaid care work.

 - Measures to tackle violence against women are gender-sensitive by default.